Goa’s capital city, Panjim (Panaji) offers the best insight into the states unique history and culture, and there are many things to do in Panjim.

 There’s so many things to do in Panjim and the central goa hinterland – its definitely worth prising yourself away from the beach for a day or 2 and making time for Panjim in your Goa itinerary.

-Things to do in Panjim (Panaji) and Central Goa
+The Best Things to do in Panjim (Panaji) Goa’s Colourful Capital

 Our Lady of the Immaculate Conception Church